AnneThor/reading-notes/backend/Express-REST-API.md

 You apply the middleware before the request reaches the server.
 Then server responds based on your fully modified request object with the response.

 ## What can cause express to error with “Request headers sent twice, cannot start a second response”

+The error means that your request has somehow triggered the server to be attempting to reply to you twice; it can happen in your handler logic if you trigger an error to ```res.status(500)...``` but do not ```return res.status(500)...``` that.
+What happens in that scenario is that you rend the first response status and then continue to run through the other outcomes, so two responses are generated.

 ## Document the following Vocabulary Terms